Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experimental details

 \subsubsection{Sample-efficiency in relational seq2seq tasks}

 \textbf{Abstractor architecture} The Abstractor model uses architecture (b) of~\Cref{fig:abstractor_architectures}.
-For each of the Encoder, Abstractor, and Decoder modules, we use 2 layers, 2 attention heads/relation dimensions, a feedforward network with 64 units and an embedding/symbol dimension of 64.
-The Abstractor's symbols are learned parameters of the model, and uses $\sigma_{\mathrm{rel}} = \mathrm{Softmax}$.
+For each of the Encoder, Abstractor, and Decoder modules, we use $L = 2$ layers, 2 attention heads/relation dimensions, a feedforward network with $d_{\mathrm{ff}} = 64$ hidden units and a model/symbol dimension of $d_{\mathrm{model}} = 64$.
+The relation activation function is $\sigma_{\mathrm{rel}} = \mathrm{Softmax}$.
+We use positional symbols as the symbol assignment mechanism, which are learned parameters of the model.
 The number of trainable parameters is $386,954$.

 \textbf{Transformer architecture} We implement the standard Transformer of~\citep{vaswani2017attention}.
-For both the Encoder and Decoder modules, we use 4 layers, 2 attention heads, a feedforward network with 64 units and an embedding dimension of 64.
+For both the Encoder and Decoder modules, use matching hyperparameters per-layer but increase the number of layers.
+We use 4 layers, 2 attention heads, a feedforward network with 64 hidden units and a model dimension of 64.
 The number of trainable parameters is $469,898$.
 We increased the number of layers compared to the Abstractor in order to make it a comparable size in terms of parameter count.
-Previously, we experimented with identical hyperparameters (where the Transformer would have fewer parameters due to not having an Abstractor module).

-\textbf{Ablation model architecture} The Ablation model uses an identical architecture to the Abstractor, except that the relational cross-attention is replaced with standard cross attention at the Encoder-Abstractor interface (with $Q \gets A, K \gets E, V \gets E$).
+\textbf{Ablation model architecture} The Ablation model uses an identical architecture to the Abstractor, except that the relational cross-attention is replaced with standard cross-attention at the Encoder-Abstractor interface (with $Q \gets A, K \gets E, V \gets E$).
 It has the same number of parameters as the Abstractor-based model.

-\textbf{Training/Evaluation} We use the sparse categorical crossentropy loss and the Adam optimizer with a learning rate of $10^{-3}$, $\beta_1 = 0.9, \beta_2 = 0.999, \varepsilon = 10^{-7}$.
+\textbf{Training/Evaluation} We use the crossentropy loss and the Adam optimizer with a learning rate of $10^{-3}$, $\beta_1 = 0.9, \beta_2 = 0.999, \varepsilon = 10^{-7}$.
 We use a batch size of 512.
 We train for 100 epochs and restore the best model according to validation loss.
 We evaluate learning curves by varying the training set size and sampling a random subset of the data at that size.
 Learning curves are evaluated starting at 100 samples up to 3000 samples in increments of 100 samples.
-We repeat each experiment 10 times and report the mean and standard error of the mean.
+Each `sample' is a pair of input-output sequences.
+For each model and training set size, we evaluate 10 runs with different random seeds and report the mean and standard error of the mean.